Kévin Danois

-Kévin Danois (born 28 June 2004) is a French professional footballer who plays as an attacking midfielder or winger for club Auxerre.
+Kévin Danois (born 28 June 2004) is a French professional footballer who plays as a midfielder for club Auxerre.

 Club career

 Danois joined the Auxerre academy from La Gauloise in Guadeloupe on the summer 2019.

 Having made his first appearance in the professional squad during the last stages of the 2020–21 season, he signed his first professional contract in July 2021.

 Danois made his professional debut for Auxerre on 22 January 2023, replacing Gaëtan Perrin in a 4–0 away Coupe de France win against the Chamois Niortais.

 Danois made his Ligue 1 debut on 9 April 2023, replacing the captain Birama Touré during a 3–0 away win to Ajaccio.

 International career

 Danois is a youth international for France, first receiving a call with the under-16 in September 2019.
 He scored his first goal with the selection in February 2020, getting a brace during a 5–0 friendly win against Paraguay.

 In August 2021 he was selected for the Tournoi de Limoges with the under-18, along the likes of Mohamed-Ali Cho, Lesley Ugochukwu and El Chadaille Bitshiabu.

 He was later capped with the U18 during a serie of friendly against Algeria, scoring his first goal in that age group during the second game, a 6–0 victory, before finding the net again in the following friendly against Italy, a 3–0 win.